The Place with the Most Vacant Homes in America, According to Data

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in the areas affected by the Coastal Fire on May 11, 2022.
+FEMA has issued a Major Disaster Declaration for the state of Minnesota to supplement state, tribal and local recovery efforts in areas affected by severe storms, straight-line winds, tornadoes and flooding from May 29-30, 2022.
 The following counties have been approved for assistance:

 Public Assistance: